Bristol, Gloucestershire

 © Peter Higginbotham.

 In 1930, the Stapleton workhouse became Stapleton Institution and by the Second World War, the site was mainly used for the care of mental cases, and the aged and infirm.
 It later became Manor Park Hospital, and is now called Blackberry Hill Hospital.
-The St Peter's workhouse operated as an institution until it was bombed in 1940.
+The St Peter's building was destroyed by wartime bombing in 1940.

 Downend Cottage Homes